lladewig/COMP333-Lakeshore-Marketplace/README.md

 Maven dependencies should take care of the rest for you.

-In `DB`, make sure to change the `username` to reflect what your username is for PostgreSQL.
+In `hibernate.cfg.xml`, make sure to change the `connection.username` to reflect what your username is for PostgreSQL.
 This will usually be the same as your $USER variable.